DirJournal Blogs

 White Paper: “You’re in luck.
 Here’s an idea that could make all of your problems go away.
 Let me describe the basic solution for you without shoving a marketing message down your throat yet to help you understand it better.”

 Reader: “Great.
-I think I understand, and I agree — that sounds like it might work and be really good for business.
+I think I understand, and I agree — that sounds like it might work and be really good for my business.
 Any specific recommendations on who to hire?”

 White Paper: “Um, yeah.
 Me!
 Here’s why my company or my product meets your needs.”